-So, if you took 2 gel caps per day, you'd be getting 100 mg of green lipped mussel extract.
+So, if you took 2 gel caps per day, you'd be getting 100 mg of green-lipped mussel extract.
 As can be seen from this breakdown, Omega XL doesn't have much “fish oils “(EPA and DHA).
-While EPA and DHA do play a role in in the results you experience, it's more likely the green lipped mussel extract and – I think – olive oil – have the most effect.
+While EPA and DHA do play a role in the results you experience, it's more likely the green-lipped mussel extract and – I think – olive oil – have the most effect.

 Omega XL Research

-The OmegaXL.com website says the “Patented green lipid extract found in Omega XL has been the subject of 25 years of multiple published clinical studies…” I wanted to see the research and so I called Great HealthWorks.
+The OmegaXL.com website says the “Patented green lipid extract found in Omega XL has been the subject of 25 years of multiple published clinical studies…” I wanted to see the research.
+So I called Great HealthWorks.
 I was told AFTER I order Omega XL, they would send me a book that contained that information.

-They told unless I purchased Omega XL, I could not receive the book containing their published research.
+They told unless I purchased the supplement, I could not receive the book containing their published research.

-In this review, I will only look at human studies.
+In this review, I will only look at human clinical studies.